shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 ## Providing intrinsic motivation

-_Anyone_ who finished _any_ course also got magnets that I designed to signify which skill they learned from their course, because I wanted folks to recognize their own progress and mastery of new skills even if they didn't win.
+_Anyone_ who finished _any_ course also got magnets that I designed to signify which skill they learned from their course, because I wanted folks to recognize their own progress and mastery of new skills even if they didn’t win.

 The top row borrows colors from Canvas for our Canvas Sales Reps and the bottom row borrowed colors from the Bridge product, for Bridge Sales Reps.
-The panda was Instructure's mascot.
+The panda was Instructure’s mascot.

-The colors appear garish on the web because they were designed for printed magnets.
+The **colors appear garish on the web** because they were designed for printed magnets.

-The icons were free online (at this point I hadn't developed any pixel art skills) and **represented the three Challenger sales skills** a sales rep ought to master:
+The icons were free online (at this point I hadn’t developed Adobe Illustrator skills) and **represented the three Challenger sales skills** a sales rep ought to master:

 1. Teaching for Differentiation (the lightbulb icon)
 2. Tailoring for Resonance (the scissor + measuring tape icon)